Bank debt insurance jumps as funding worries linger

 Analysts said central bank support should prevent the type of liquidity crisis that saw the collapse of Lehman Brothers, and most worries were about the impact higher funding costs will have on profits.

-The ECB's offering of dollar liquidity Wednesday will be closely watched, analysts said.
+The ECB's offering of dollar liquidity on Wednesday will be closely watched, analysts said.

-The cost of insuring Italy's Banco Popolare BAPO.MI 5-year senior bonds jumped to $655,000 (6.55 percent) for every $10 million (6.1 million pounds) of debt held, up 46 bps Tuesday and more than double the cost at the start of the year.
+The cost of insuring Italy's Banco Popolare 5-year senior bonds jumped to $655,000 (6.55 percent) for every $10 million of debt held, up 46 bps on Tuesday and more than double the cost at the start of the year.

-The credit default swap (CDS) for Unicredit (CRDI.MI) widened by 27 bps to 392 and for Intesa Sanpaolo (ISP.MI) it widened by 13 bps to 340, according to Markit data.
+The credit default swap (CDS) for Unicredit widened by 27 bps to 392 and for Intesa Sanpaolo it widened by 13 bps to 340, according to Markit data.

-Also nudging wider were Societe Generale (SOGN.PA), Bankinter (BKT.MC) and Royal Bank of Scotland (RBS.L).
+Also nudging wider were Societe Generale , Bankinter and Royal Bank of Scotland .

 Funding strains have increased after U.S. money market funds, a $2.5 trillion industry providing key short-term liquidity, have retreated from European banks.